-"CRM is a customer focused business strategy designed to optimise revenue, profit and customer satisfaction," explains Jason Nash, Microsoft's CRM product marketing manager.
+"CRM is a customer-focused business strategy designed to optimise revenue, profit and customer satisfaction," explains Jason Nash, Microsoft's CRM product marketing manager.
 "The more you understand your customers, the easier it is to target new prospects and boost sales.

 "If you have your marketing database, your sales pipeline and delivery going through your CRM system, you can monitor the relationship and accurately measure your return on investment," he continues.
 "By using data effectively, you can also drive sales from an existing customer base, rather than spend a lot of money on trying to attract new clients."

 CRM systems are not just for corporates, he says.
 "Smaller businesses don't necessarily need a highly sophisticated CRM package," says Nash.
-"But if it's implemented properly, most systems should pay for themselves within twelve months."
+"But if it's implemented properly, most systems should pay for themselves within 12 months."

 A micro-business can expect to pay as little as £3 per user per month for an entry-level, cloud-based CRM system.
 However, businesses with around 10 employees should expect to pay around £50 per user per month for a suitable cloud-based system.

-Choosing a package
+Choosing a CRM system

 With many CRM systems on the market, you will need to be clear about what you want yours to do.
 Do you need something that will work seamlessly with your existing software, for example?
-Do you want it to schedule sales calls or send automatic emails to customers confirming orders?
+Do you want it to schedule sales calls, or send automatic emails to customers confirming orders?

 "You should try to find one that is easy to use," advises Nash.
-"Some are compatible with common email platforms - staff are more likely to use these because they are familiar."
+"Some are compatible with common email platforms - staff are more likely to use these, because they are familiar."

 Whatever package you choose, making it accessible to everyone is crucial.
 "Too often, CRM systems are just rolled out to sales staff and you miss other opportunities across the organisation where you can gather data to build customer loyalty.
-For CRM to be effective, all staff should have input," concludes Nash.